 "This Island creates music and musicians, art and artists.
 I found a shift to take things more seriously when I moved here."
 And she did just that.
 Her latest release, the self titled Irish Mythen, gained her recognition around the globe with nominations and wins coming from Music PEI, East Coast Music Association, Folk Alliance International and Socan.
 Write-ups in Australian Guitar Magazine, the Rolling Stone, and a plethora of online publications world wide have helped plant Irish firmly on the map of 'Must See Artists'.

 "Once in a great while a young guitarist captures the attention of music lovers early in his career and manages to sustain this interest as he matures creatively and sheds the prodigy label.
 Joe Robinson is one of those rare talents."

 We couldn't agree more!

 Your one chance to catch Joe on his annual summer break in Australia.
 Right here in the Macleay Valley!
-This year Joe & Family will perform at the Frederickton School of Arts, so the seating will be standard concert format, no tables or BYO.
+This year Joe & Family will perform at the Frederickton School of Arts.

 *with special guest MINNIE MARKS!

 160 seats available, first come first served.
 BOOK NOW!
 This WILL sell out.